johnnycistudent/recipe-app/README.md

 The interaction design for this site tries to keep things as simple as possible.
 The Initial page entitled Intro presents the three main steps for a user in big tempting, clickable buttons - Browse Recipes, Login or Register.
 The navigational structures from the Navbar are standard and should be familiar with all browser users that collapse to a hamburger menu on smaller devices.
 It was important to ensure that the user is presented with as many interactive elements as possible when navigating the site.

-Once the User logs in or registers, they are immediately sent to their profile page.
+Once the User logs in or registers, they are immediately sent to their favpurite recipes' page (entitled "My Favourites").
 From there they are encouraged to go to the "Browse Recipes" page.

 The main focus of the Recipe Book are the recipes themselves.
 As with all good UX design, most components advertising the recipes should be interactive and if they are interactive, it should be obvious to the user.
 This effect is obtained on this website by changing the cursor to a pointer and having buttons hoverable if active.
 The recipe name and photo are clickable as well as a button offering to "View Full Recipe" and will all take the user to the full recipe view - "Recipe Display".
 The User then has further options to favourite, edit or delete the recipe, all choices displayed on buttons below the photo and vital recipe statitics.